“My work is to seek after truth.”

 Principles of American Founding II

-A continuation of CON 1010, this course will explore the structure raised by Washington, Madison, Jay, Hamilton, and other Founders, including the Anti-Federalists and will also explore the principles from which they drew.
+A continuation of CON 1010, this course will explore the structure raised by Washington, Madison, Jay, Hamilton, and other Founders, including the Anti-Federalists, and will also explore the principles from which they drew.
+Authors include Tocqueville, Kirk, Wister, and Rush.

 This is the first course in a two-part series applying classical principles to modern society.
-It will feature close examination of the thinking of influential figures in world history, and explore the connection between their modes of written expression and that influence.
+It will feature close examination of the thinking of influential figures in world history and explore the connection between their modes of written expression and that influence.
 A significant aspect of the class will be the cultivation of the great writing skills that are a critical aspect of relationships.
+Authors include Aristotle, Lewis, Cato, and Cicero.

 Science or Science Fiction

 This class will focus on applying research methodology to real-world issues and how knowledge and understanding are gained and defined.
 Topics will include the scientific method, reason, facts vs. feelings, empiricism vs. a priori reasoning, relativism, and universal truth vs. the idea of individual truth in postmodernism.
-Authors read will include selections from the writings of Descartes, Locke, Spinoza, Berkeley, Hume, Hugo, Karl Popper, Steven Pinker, Matt Ridley, (and perhaps a few more at the professor’s whim).
+Authors include Descartes, Locke, Hume, Hugo, Popper, Lewis, and Ridley.

 Development of Civilization III

-This course is the third semester of a four-semester exploration of the events, ideas, and documents that have shaped our world-wide civilization from pre-history up to the present day.
+This course is the third semester of a four-semester exploration of the events, ideas, and documents that have shaped our worldwide civilization from prehistory up to the present day.
 CLA 2010 will take up the period from the discovery of the New World to the establishment of the American Republic (1800).
 Writings from this period will be drawn from the Reformation and Counter-reformation, the Enlightenment, the emergence of modern mathematics and science, the rediscovery of the classical civilizations of Greece and Rome, and the shift from feudal arrangements to the modern nation-state.
+Authors include Machiavelli, Erasmus, Descartes, Milton, More, and Pascal.

 Political Economy I

 Political Economy, much more than just economics, is an interdisciplinary course which focuses on the interrelationships among individuals, the community, the nation, and even the world.
 In short, it is the study of human action in all levels of society.
 This first course combines basic principles of economics with the works of the great economic thinkers from the 1770s through the mid-1800s.
 It includes micro and macroeconomics discussed in their historical context.
-We will read Locke, Adam Smith, Bastiat, John Stuart Mill, as well as Marx, Engels, and more.
+Authors include Locke, Smith, Bastiat, Mill, Marx, and Engels.

 Classical Liberal Arts Applied

 This course bridges the gap between a liberal arts education and career development.
 We will explore the competitive advantage of broad and deep educational training in the marketplace today, how it prepares students for the coming social landscape, and what desirable and profitable solutions it provides for companies today.
 Each student will develop the mindset, skillset, and toolset to leverage their training to create a unique career plan.
-We will interact with individuals that have successful careers and that provide unique value through their focus on the humanities.
+We will interact with individuals who have successful careers and who provide unique value through their focus on the humanities.
+Authors include Covey, Epstein, Miller, Hartley, and Christensen.

 Latin

-Latin in the basis of many languages today.
+Latin is the basis of many languages today.
 Learning a language, especially Latin, helps students to understand and gain a deeper appreciation for how we communicate with each other.
 These courses are designed to prepare a student to read authentic Latin texts with help.
-A discussion of culture and the age will also be part of the discussion.
+A discussion of culture and the age when Latin was spoken will also be part of the discussion.